Argentina–Uruguay football rivalry

-The Argentina–Uruguay football rivalry, also known as Clásico del Río de la Plata, is a highly competitive sports rivalry that exists between the Argentine and Uruguayan national football teams and their respective set of fans.
+The Argentina–Uruguay football rivalry, also known as Río de la Plata Derby (Clásico del Rio de la Plata in Spanish) is a highly competitive sports rivalry that exists between the Argentine and Uruguayan national football teams and their respective set of fans.
 Considered by football journalists and fans alike as one of the most important rivalries in the sport, the derby is also the most played in football history.
 According to FIFA records, 197 official matches have been played to date, the first of which was played on 20 July 1902; in which both teams played the first international match outside the United Kingdom in Uruguay, with Argentina winning by 6–0.

 Games between the two teams, even those that are only friendly matches, are often marked by notable and sometimes controversial incidents.
 In addition, both national teams have been described as some of the most successful sides in the history of association football; Argentina has won three FIFA World Cups, whereas Uruguay has won two.
 Argentina have won the Copa América sixteen times (record) against 15 of Uruguay, and the Celestes have won two gold medals at the Olympic Games when it was played by senior teams.
 The two nations have also seen success in other inter-confederation and youth competitions, and are also routinely ranked among the top national teams in the world in both the FIFA World Rankings and the World Football Elo Ratings.
 As of 2023, Argentina has won 92 matches, Uruguay has won 59 matches, and 46 matches ended in a draw.